-- a) The employees represented by The Society constitute a separate class within the Ontario Hydro Pension Plan; - b) The committee established as a result of the Memorandum of Settlement for the 1997-1998 Collective Agreement shall continue to have access to reasonable pension plan and pension fund information, which shall include reasonable information related to the allocation and transfer of pension funds from the Ontario Hydro Financial Corporation Pension Plan to a successor pension plan as contemplated by S. 100 of the Energy Competition Act.
-Prior to its publication, the committee will review any brochure, which provides a summary of the pension plan and any specific provisions and entitlements of The Society pension class; - c) In the event of a division of the Ontario Hydro Pension Plan into two or more successor pension plans, the provisions of this letter are applicable in respect of each successor pension plan. - The employer confirms it remains responsible in respect of all rights and benefits under Article 60 of the Collective Agreement.
+- b) The committee established as a result of the Memorandum of Settlement for the 1997-1998 Collective Agreement shall continue to have access to reasonable pension plan and pension fund information, which shall include reasonable information related to the allocation and transfer of pension funds from the Ontario Hydro Financial Corporation Pension Plan to a successor pension plan as contemplated by S. 100 of the Energy Competition Act.
+Prior to its publication, the committee will review any brochure, which provides a summary of the pension plan and any specific provisions and entitlements of The Society pension class; - c) In the event of a division of the Ontario Hydro Pension Plan into two or more successor pension plans, the provisions of this letter are applicable in respect of each successor pension plan. - d) The employer confirms it remains responsible in respect of all rights and benefits under Article 60 of the Collective Agreement.